uzyovoys/zenbot/_pages/messengers/facebook.md

 ![Zenbot Facebook settings](/img/facebook.png)

+## Start message
+Each time a user presses "Start" button in the Messenger\'s client, your bot receives a "/start" message following by some _optional payload_.

+Thus you have to define `/start $Text` input pattern in your Botscript if your bot has to send some response to the user if she clicks "Start" button.
+In this case `$Text` variable will contain _optional payload_ passed by "Start" button\'s "ref" param.

+Please read more about this on [Send-to-Messenger Plugin](https://developers.facebook.com/docs/messenger-platform/plugin-reference/send-to-messenger) page.

 ## Test your Facebook bot
 Just open your app\'s Facebook page, click on "Messages" and send some messages.
 Your Zenbot\'s bot will reply with text regarding your [Botscript](/botscript/).

-## Start message
-Each time user presses "Start" button in Messenger client, your bot will receive "/start" message following by some payload it was provided.

-Thus you have to provide `/start $Text` input pattern in your Botscript if you need to response to the start command.